mulle-sde/mulle-craft/README.md

 A non matching "uname" extension is ignored.
 An *info-folder* with a matching extension is preferred over a matching name with no extension.

-Then the `.mulle-craft/etc/info` folder of the current (mulle-sde) project is searched.
+Then the `.mulle-craft` folder of the current (mulle-sde) project is searched.

-Finally, if no match has been made,  the projects own `.mulle-craft/etc/info` and `.mulle-make.${uname}` folders  will be considered, if these are dependencies.
+Finally, if this is a dependency being buit and nothing has matched yet, the projects own `.mulle-craft` folder contents will be considered.

 Assume that you are on **darwin** in the following picture, the `.linux` folder will be ignored: